 - organic growth investment in existing locations and greenfield sites;

 - Returns to shareholders – progressive dividend policy and share buy-backs to maintain target leverage range

 A core element of our financial stability comes from our strategy of ensuring that, averaged across the economic cycle, we always deliver RoI well ahead of our cost of capital.
 RoI through the cycle is the key measure for any rental company and the best medium-term indicator of the strength of the business.
 We do this in a variety of ways at different stages of the cycle, all focused on the effective management of invested capital and financial discipline.

 The maturity of our stores has a big impact on RoI.
 As stores mature, and the size and range of fleet increases, there is natural margin and returns progression.
 Stores that were greenfield sites only two years ago are now already adding same-store growth.
 We are always focused on moving new and young stores up the maturity curve as there is scope for higher returns as they progress.
 This also means that we are now at a very different stage in our evolution in the current economic cycle relative to where we were in the last cycle.
-We have more stores and they are larger and more mature than at the peak of the last cycle, and are well placed to take advantage of growth opportunities and much better placed to weather downturns, when they arise, as we have seen over the last year.
+We have more stores and they are larger and more mature than at the peak of the last cycle, and are well placed to take advantage of growth opportunities and much better placed to weather downturns, when they arise, as we have seen over the last two years.

-This financial position, when combined with the scale, maturity and diversity of the business, puts us in a strong position as we embark on Sunbelt 3.0.
-As a result, free cash flow from operations will fund 100% of our ambitious 3.0 organic growth plans leaving significant capacity for bolt-ons and returns to shareholders.
+This financial position, when combined with the scale, maturity and diversity of the business, puts us in a strong position as we implement Sunbelt 3.0.
+Free cash flow from operations will fund 100% of our ambitious Sunbelt 3.0 organic growth plans, leaving significant capacity for bolt-ons and returns to shareholders.